ItalyPaleAle/go-validator/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/italypaleale/go-validator.svg)](https://pkg.go.dev/github.com/italypaleale/go-validator)

-This package is a Go library for validating strings, maps, and slices.
+This package is a Go library for sanitizing and validating strings, maps, and slices.

+Features:

-It can be used as a standalone library, and it's also designed to work with GraphQL directives.
+- Can be used as a standalone library or with GraphQL directives.
+- Supports values of type `string`, `[]string` and `map[string]string`.
+- Many rules to control the sanitizer's behavior and add validation rules.
+- Designed to work with Unicode.

 # Using validator